tamashiroBR/simulador-web-eletrico/README.md

 ### Load Flow Analysis

-The main module of the application performs the power flow calculation using the **Newton-Raphson method**, allowing:
+The main module of the application performs the load flow calculation using the **Newton-Raphson method**, allowing:

 - Input of bus and branch data directly into editable grids in the interface
 - Configuration of execution parameters: base power (MVA), maximum number of iterations, convergence tolerance, and reactive power limit checking